 Mitch Lowe, co-founder of the Netflix platform, got an award for his outstanding contribution to the film and distribution industry.
 The English “Bai Bai Barnet” – a story of a little boy who escaped from the suburbs of London, – was voted the best short film.
 The award for the Best Documentary went to “Eating Up Easter”, relating the experience of the past and the present.

 Influencers of the past and the future

-Jordyn and Jordie Woods have taken over the net like a hurricane.
+Jordyn and Jodie Woods have taken over the net like a hurricane.
 A real competition to the Kardashians, the sisters have won the love of millions of followers.
 That night, the younger Jordie was recognized the Influencer of the Year.
-The award, a golden silhouette of Grace Kelly, was created by the German artist and festival organizer, Maria del Carmen Franco y Polo, 1st Duchess of Franco.
+The award, a golden silhouette of Grace Kelly, was created by the German artist and festival organizer, Carmen Franko.

 The event also featured Reg Grundy, an Australian entrepreneur and media mogul who revolutionized the entertainment industry.
 He was the one to come up with the famous Wheel of Fortune TV show, the likes of which are still popular around the world.
 A special award was established in his honour.
 Joe Cullen-Cronshaw, the Festival’s director, specially commented on it from the stage.
 The Reg Grundy Innovation Statuette went to the American actor and director, Jon Favreau.